Sunday, December 28, 2025

 "I know."

-Bardot's rejection from the Nouvelle Eve hit the morning papers and I expected the Paris Police to institute deportation proceedings for having insulted a national treasure, however the passage of time had rendered the animal lover's beauty passé to today's youth and our business doubled with their appreciation of my indiscretion.
+Bardot's rejection from the Nouvelle Eve hit the morning papers and I expected the Paris Police to institute deportation proceedings against me for having insulted a national treasure, however the passage of time had rendered the animal lover's beauty passé to today's youth and our business doubled with their appreciation of my indiscretion.
+A week later Mickey Rourke showed up at the club with ten friends, who were mostly young junkies from the Bains-Douches.
+We never let them in for free.
+I made an exception this time and Serge came up to me.

 "No Brigitte Bardot, but hello to Mssr.
 Rourke."
-He never let me forget my error in judgment and it remained a joke between us till this day, even more so now that the American actor slipped down the ranks from his heyday, although we both agreed on his best line.
+Serge never let me forget my error in judgment and it remained a joke between us till this day, even more so now that the American actor slipped down the ranks from his heyday, although we both agreed on his best line.

 "Drinks for my friends."
 Mickey Rourke had called out in the same voice from Barbet Schroeder"s BARFLY.